vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 In other words, the subtyping relation is reversed when partitioning the clarifier of a negative type; i.e. subtyping the clarifier gives you a *supertype* of the unclarified type.

-To see the point of this: think back to the initial ambiguity between *de re* and *de dicto* of sentential negation, that we opened this discussion with.
-If we interpret the negation operator as an unclarified type, then we can connect the positive/negative distinction to the *de re*/*de dicto* distinction.
-Namely, applying a positively signed negation operator will express a *de re* sentence and applying a negatively signed negation will express a *de dicto* one.
+To see the point of this: when we apply a positively signed operator to an unclarified type, clarification of its argument strengthens the assertion.
+But, if the operator is negatively signed, then clarifying its argument results a *weaker* assertion.
+Unless otherwise specified, we can assume that an unanalyzable type is positively signed.
+But, the default negation operator (as we'll see in a bit) has negative valence.
+This is why, removing information (ie. dropping the clarifier) from its argument, results in a *stronger* (more restrictive) assertion.

-In general, we can assume that an unanalyzable type is positively signed, unless otherwise specified.
-With this, we can rewrite the original sentence "Rāma is Raghu's descendent" as:
+With the notion of clarification in hand, we can rewrite the original sentence "Rāma is Raghu's descendent" as:

 <div>
 rāma :: (raghuη ancestorτ)Θ descendentτ <br>